Skip to content

 modify(mainToken: Token, args: Token[], doc: AtscriptDoc): void

-The MongoDB plugin uses modify on @mongo.collection to automatically add an _id property when the interface doesn't already have one:
+An @store.collection annotation that automatically adds an id property when the interface doesn't already have one:

 typescript